Hands Across the Border Project

 All participants are expected to engage in the creation of this project.
 There will be face-to-face planning meetings in Port Townsend.
 Minutes will be sent out to all via email.
 If you are unable to come to meetings, your email input will not only be welcome but necessary to the project’s evolution.

 If the description and intention of the Hands Across the Border Project inspires and attracts you, we invite you to fill out an Application.
+If you would like to donate to this project, please visit our GoFundMe page.
 Thank you for your interest.